 Property Name Description

-The classname of the current test.
+be a best be The classname of the current test.
 The value of the property testsuite.test.name is also

 testsuite. set to the classname of the current test.

 test.class

 The classpath of the current test.

-testsuite.
+testsuite. '

 test.

 classpath